 Work-related health is about the impact work can have on people’s health.
 In the past, we've called it occupational health.

-Every year, tens of thousands of people develop serious health conditions because of the health risks associated with their work.
 The burden on workers, their families and the wider economy from work-related ill-health far outweighs the burden from work-related injuries.

 We are committed to reducing work-related diseases and ill-health as well as ensuring those who create the risk are responsible for improving management of work-related health risks.
 Organisations need to understand and work to mitigate or reduce risk in this area.